idxteatime/mitrasphere/restricted-stats.md

 ![File Apr 07, 18 09 20](https://user-images.githubusercontent.com/10483639/162343688-a021d620-7599-4e78-9609-75d1fb546eca.jpeg)

 Now let's add in support weapons - we'll use 1-star Wooden Stake, which has one of the highest PDEF stat percentage in the support slot (largely due to `floor` making its already low other stats even lower).
-Here is the stat gains for adding one of these in the support slot:
+Here is the stat gain for adding one of these in the support slot:

 ![File Apr 07, 18 14 05](https://user-images.githubusercontent.com/10483639/162344172-264cb0dc-f5dd-44ac-9236-4264e8019711.jpeg)